gap-system/gap/dev/releases/README.md

 ## Dependencies
 Before starting the release process, the scripts have the following dependencies.
 Make sure you have the following installed and up to date
-- All tools required to build GAP (as outline in the root `README.md`)
+- All tools required to build GAP (as outlined in the GAP root `README.md`)
 - `git` command line tool
 - `curl` command line tool
 - Python (version >= 3.6)